tjiin/qq_lang/README.md

 factorial(10);

 // And just for the fun (and horror) of it, I added goto statements..
-// Here's factorial written with goto
+// So here's factorial written with goto.

 f(x) => {
     let p = x;